Azure/azure-sdk/docs/golang/design.md

 ## Service Method Parameters

-{% include requirement/MUST id="golang-api-service-client-byref" %} ensure that all methods on client types pass their receiver by value.
+{% include requirement/MUST id="golang-api-service-client-byref" %} ensure that all methods on client types pass their receiver by reference.

 {% include requirement/MUST id="golang-api-context" %} accept a `context.Context` object as the first parameter to every method that performs any I/O operations.